-Whether you are building it during the construction of a new home, removing an older window frame, or simply building a new one in a solid wall, there are a few main elements and steps you need to know about how to frame a window.
-It is a simple process, that necessitates a few tools, materials and some useful information.
-Even if we are talking about different windows styles, varying from house to house, installing a new window usually requires demolition and framing.
+Whether you are building it during the construction of a new home, removing an older window frame, or simply building a new one in a solid wall, there are a few main elements and steps you need to know about framing a window.
+It is a simple process, that necessitates a few tools, materials, and some useful information.
+Even if we are talking about different window styles, varying from house to house, installing a new window usually requires demolition and framing.
 The steps below describe the window framing process.

-Cut the king studs, so they connect the top plate with the sole plate, and fit the on the outer edge of the opening.
-Nail them to the top plate and the sole plate.
-The top plate, usually a double top plate, is the horizontal beam where the wall meets the ceiling that forms part of the framing.
-The sole plate is the horizontal beam at the bottom, where the wall meets the floor.
+Cut the king studs, so they connect the top wall plate with the soleplate and fit on the outer edge of the opening.
+Nail them to the top plate and the soleplate.
+The top plate of the wall framing is usually a double plate and is the horizontal beam where the ceiling joists are resting.
+The soleplate is the horizontal beam at the bottom, where the wall meets the floor.
 Use 2 nails for each end.
 Check if they are plumb with a level.

-Cut the jack studs, making sure their height is equal to the base of the window opening.
-Place them inside of the window opening.
-Mount the jack studs by nailing them to the king studs on both sides of window.
+Cut the jack studs, making sure their height is 3/4 inch longer than the height of your window's header once installed.
+Place them inside of the window opening against the king studs and nail them together, on both sides of the window opening.